 Coached swimming sessions at Abercynon Pool Sundays 5:00 p.m.
 Juniors, 6:00 and 7:00 p.m.
 Adults, and Wednesdays 8:30 p.m.
-Beginner and Inexperienced adults Wednesdays.
-Also we now have a 4:30 pm session on Sundays at Rhydycar Leisure centre!
+We also have 4:30 pm session on Sundays at Rhydycar Leisure centre!
 Merthyr Tydfil.
-See home page for current availability.
+Less experienced adults should at least initially request the Wednesday session and more advanced swimmers should join the Sunday 7 pm session.
+Please contact the membership secretary for current availability/waiting lists.

 Our coached swimming sessions include quite a bit of technique during the off-season (mid-September-December), some open-water skills and technique, building on endurance (January-March) and then as the race season starts from April (after Easter) will include more endurance work.
 However, we will always build in drills and coaching feedback including video analysis (for adults) where time permits.
 We do not currently hold pool sessions over the School summer holidays (mid-July to mid-September).